Skip to content

 Countries and subdivisions for which retrieval modules of electricity demand data are available Countries and subdivisions for which retrieval modules of electricity demand data are available

-Find the code that we used to retrieve the data in their respective files inside the ETL/retrievals folder.
+You can find the code that we used to retrieve the data in their respective files inside the demandcast/retrievals folder.

 1. Clone the repository